-Jose Ventureli, famous Chilean Hungarian State People's Ensemble on to-day events in New China.
+2,000 people gather to greet the Jose Ventureli, famous Chilean Hungarian State People's Ensemble on

 Letters

 U.S.A's Bestiality

 BETTWS-Y-CLED, WALES

 My wife and I are regular readers of People's China and would state that its appearance once a fortnight is like a breath of fresh air, compared with the warmongering propaganda of the capitalist press.
 All news about the Chinese People's Republic is distorted. always of course with an anti-Socialist